 Cheela Himutwe K. Chilala

-Caroline Davis is Senior Lecturer at Oxford Brookes University in the Oxford International Centre for Publishing.
-She is the author of Creating Postcolonial Literature: African Writers and British Publishers (Palgrave, 2013) and the co-editor of The Book in Africa: Critical Debates (Palgrave, 2015).
+Caroline Davis is Associate Professor in Publishing at University College London.
+She is the author of African Literature and the CIA: Networks of Authorship and Publishing (2020), Creating Postcolonial Literature: African Writers and British Publishers (2013) and the co-editor of The Book in Africa: Critical Debates (2015).

-Archie Dick is head of the Department of Information Science at the University of Pretoria.
+Archie L. Dick is Professor in the Department of Information Science at the University of Pretoria.
 He previously taught at the University of the Western Cape and the University of South Africa.
-His most recent book is The Hidden History of South Africa's Book and Reading Cultures (University of Toronto Press, 2013).
+He is the author of several books, including Reading Spaces in South Africa, 1850–1920s (2020) and The Hidden History of South Africa’s Book and Reading Cultures (2013).

 Elizabeth le Roux is Associate Professor and the coordinator of Publishing Studies in the Department of Information Science at the University of Pretoria.
-She is co-editor of the journal Book History and is the author of A Social History of the University Presses in Apartheid South Africa (Brill, 2016).
+She is co-editor of the journal Book History and is the author of Publishing Against Apartheid South Africa: A Case Study of Ravan Press (2020) and A Social History of the University Presses in Apartheid South Africa (2016).